Arundel Castle

 Touring and accommodation

-Please think about including Arundel Castle on your next tour of England.
-We feature the Castle in our suggested England’s South Coast guided tour, and we have an itinerary for a day tour from London, Brighton Arundel and the Sussex Downs.
+Consider including Arundel Castle on your next tour of England.
+We feature the Castle in our suggested England’s South Coast guided tour, and we have an itinerary for a day tour from London, Brighton Arundel and the Sussex Downs

-Our five-star option in this region is South Lodge Hotel and Spa a luxury hotel in Sussex, only a short hop from Brighton, Gatwick airport and Arundel Castle.
-There is a wide choice of accommodation in the around London including Manor House Hotels, Guest Houses and Britain's Finest Hotels.
+Our five-star option in this region is South Lodge Hotel and Spa, a luxury hotel in Sussex, situated just a short distance from Brighton, Gatwick Airport, and Arundel Castle.
+There is a wide range of accommodation options available around London, including Manor House Hotels, Guest Houses, and Britain's Finest Hotels

-If this is your first time in England, we would recommend a custom version of our Town and Country Tour; it covers the famous places and allows you to utilise your private driver-guide by getting off the beaten path.
+If this is your first time in England, we recommend a custom version of our Town and Country Tour, which covers famous places and allows you to utilise your private driver-guide by exploring off-the-beaten-path destinations.
 Our Classic tour of Ireland is a good place to start for the first trip to Ireland, and we suggest the Classic tour of Scotland for your first trip to the bonny Highlands.
-Merging Wales with England makes for a dynamic experience of mountains, stately homes and cosy country pubs.
+Merging Wales with England creates a dynamic experience of mountains, stately homes, and cosy country pubs.

 Norman Castle with Superb Victorian Restoration and Gardens